Shoal Lake 40 First Nation

-This First Nation's community inhabits a man-made island.
+The community inhabits a man-made island.
 It is accessible via barge traffic from Iskatewizaagegan 39 First Nation's dock, located in the community of Kejick, Ontario, and in winter by ice roads.
-The construction of a new all-season road to link this community with the Trans-Canada Highway is now more certain, after an agreement was reached between three levels of government, on how the cost would be covered.
-The road, aptly named the Freedom Road, was eventually built between 2017 and 2019.
+The construction of a new all-season road to link the community with the Trans-Canada Highway was secured after an agreement was reached between three levels of government on how the cost would be covered.
+The road, aptly named Freedom Road, was eventually built between 2017 and 2019.

-The First Nation possess basic infrastructure, limited retail outlets, indoor and outdoor recreational facilities and provide local elementary schooling to Grade 8.
+The First Nation possesses basic infrastructure, limited retail outlets, and indoor and outdoor recreational facilities and provides local elementary schooling to grade 8.

 History

 Indian Bay and drinking water

 In 1915 the City of Winnipeg expropriated over 3,000 acres of Shoal Lake 40 ancestral land, relocating a longstanding village site and over 100 residents.
-By 1919 this area became the Intake Facility for the Winnipeg-Shoal Lake Aqueduct, pumping ~85 million gallons/day to the city.
+By 1919 this area became the intake facility for the Greater Winnipeg Water District Aqueduct, pumping approximately 85 million gallons per day to the city.
 The construction project involved the excavation of indigenous burial grounds and disinterment of human remains.

-In 1980, both First Nation bands in this area (#39 and #40) planned to develop 350 cottage lots on Indian Bay, Shoal Lake.
+In 1980, both First Nation bands in the area (#39 and #40) planned to develop 350 cottage lots on Indian Bay, Shoal Lake.
 This project was opposed by the City of Winnipeg because of concerns about the safety of its drinking water, which is drawn from Indian Bay.
-The dispute was settled in 1989 when the Greater Winnipeg Water District placed $6 million in trust for Shoal Lake 40 with the interest to be used to fund alternative development projects.
+The dispute was settled in 1989 when the Greater Winnipeg Water District placed $6 million in trust for Shoal Lake 40, with the interest to be used to fund alternative development projects.
 The agreement was conditional on a contribution of $3 million from the federal government.
 A tripartite agreement was finalized when a parallel agreement was signed between the federal government and Shoal Lake 40 in 1990.
-In the meantime Shoal Lake began importing water by barge or truck at a substantial cost.
+In the meantime, Shoal Lake began importing water by barge or truck at a substantial cost.
 A formal drinking water advisory was only announced in 1997.

-In 2011, when the proposal for a new water treatment plant showed that the cost would be more than anticipated, the Federal government refused to contribute the difference and the plan was abandoned.
+In 2011, when the proposal for a new water treatment plant showed that the cost would be more than anticipated, the federal government refused to contribute the difference and the plan was abandoned.
 Instead, Shoal Lake proposed the construction of an all-weather road to guarantee safe year-round access to the reserve and for the importation of water.